arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 The developer cannot define other types of operations or events.
 Any other operation is performed by having the AI write code.

 Any rules or context can be a file in the workspace.
 For example, Anthropic introduced the Skills standard.
-Every skill is a file and list of utilities that allow the AI to perform tasks.
+Every skill is a file and a list of utilities that allow the AI to perform tasks.
+It is a refreshing change from the traditional tool calling and MCP paradigms Anthropic themselves pioneered.

+On the initial user message, additional context can be provided by adding files to the list of events, even if the AI did not create an operation to read them.
+This way, the AI can be pointed to the context and rules it needs to follow.